digital-land/digital-land/content/project/brownfield-sites/index.md

 #### What we will test

-We're building and testing a [validator tool](https://brownfield-sites-status.herokuapp.com/) which will check local planning authorities' brownfield site data and display the [results of all local authorities' data](https://brownfield-sites-status.herokuapp.com/breakdown).
+We built and tested a validator and are now creating a new  [validator tool](https://brownfield-sites-status.herokuapp.com/) based on our learnings.
+This validator will check local planning authorities' brownfield site data and display the [results of all local authorities' data](https://brownfield-sites-status.herokuapp.com/breakdown).

 {{< prototype-heading "View brownfield site registers" >}}
   {{< progress-tag "in-progress" >}}In progress{{< /progress-tag >}}